praekeltfoundation/vumi-telegram/README.rst

 See the answerCallbackQuery_ documentation to find out what parameters you can use.
 Also note that when a user selects a button on an inline keyboard, a progress icon is displayed until ``answerCallbackQuery`` is called.
 Because of this, it is important to always respond to callback queries, even if you have nothing to send.

-As with inline queries, make sure that your response is a direct reply to the original callback query message, so that the ``transport_metadata`` (which contains the callback query ID) is not lost.
+As with inline queries, make sure that your response is a direct reply to the original callback query message.

 Things to note
 ==============

 All inbound messages received by the transport are published with ``from_addr`` being the sender's Telegram user ID.
-However, since the ID is an simply integer, the transport will always include the user's username in ``transport_metadata``, under the field ``telegram_username``.
+However, since the ID is an simply integer, the transport will always include the user's username in ``helper_metadata``, under the field ``telegram_username``.
 This allows for more clarity in logs and statuses.

-All text messages also contain the Telegram message ID under the field ``telegram_msg_id``, for use by the transport in sending replies.

 User profile information
 ~~~~~~~~~~~~~~~~~~~~~~~~